What's in a name?

 fans

-The FAW launched the League of Wales and invited the eight Welsh clubs playing in the FL pyramid to join it.
-When we all politely declined, as we were all aiming for the FL, we were once again denied sanction.
+The FAW launched the League of Wales and invited the eight Welsh clubs playing in the English pyramid to join it.
+When we all politely declined, as we were all aiming for the Football League, we were once again denied sanction.
 We therefore de-camped to Gloucester, a mere 50 miles away, to be followed into exile by Colwyn Bay, Caernarfon Town and, briefly, Barry Town.
-After two years of fruitless attempts at negotiation, which involved UEFA, FIFA, the Welsh Assembly, and the two Houses of Parliament, we and the two North Wales Clubs successfully took the FAW to the High Court on Restraint of Trade.
+After two years of fruitless attempts at negotiation, which involved UEFA, FIFA, the Welsh Assembly, and the two Houses of Parliament, we and the two North Wales clubs successfully took the FAW to the High Court on Restraint of Trade.

 Once again Newport AFC returned home in triumph, this time to Spytty Park as Somerton Park was now a housing estate.
 Further promotions followed and the club, now Newport County AFC, fulfilled its mission of restoring League football to its home town.
 We never said how long this would take, but two periods of enforced exile and three visits to the High Court meant that it was 25 years.
-As Spytty Park was not up to League standard we now share Rodney Parade with Newport Rugby Club and the Dragons, playing on a newly installed Desso hybrid pitch.
-Who knows what the next 25 years will bring, but our next mission is to secure our own ground for a club that is 28 years old but has a 105 year history.
+As Spytty Park was not up to League standard, we now share Rodney Parade with the Dragons, playing on a newly installed Desso hybrid pitch.
+Who knows what the next 25 years will bring, but our next mission is to secure our own ground.